-What is unmistakable in data presented is that all of Dagaare lexemes illustrating the singular interpretation clearly illustrate nouns referring to a collective system, and, furthermore, the ones
+What is unmistakable in data presented is that all of Dagaare lexemes illustrating the singular interpretation clearly illustrate nouns referring to a collective system, and, furthermore, the ones with plural interpretation do not.
+25

 This data points clearly in the direction of an actioneme which reflects semantic dimensions of individuation per Grimm, and also count classification.
 Namely we posit that the morpheme seems cognitively unified around an actioneme \$assertCountable.
 The logic of this is that for a collective system countability arises and only makes sense where the individual element underlying the collection is conceptualized, while for the individuated noun, the possibility of counting arises just when the individuals are collected into a plural grouping.